karlstav/cava/README.md

 In terminal emulators like `xterm`, the font settings is chosen in the software and cannot be changed by an application.
 So find your terminal settings and try out different fonts and settings.
 Also character spacing affects the look of the bar spectrum.

+Speed preformance is also different, urxvt is the best I found so far, while Gnome-terminal is quite slow.

 Cava also disables the terminal cursor, and turns it back on on exit, but in case it terminates unexpectedly, run `setterm -cursor on` to get it back.e

 Tip: Cava will look much nicer in small font sizes.
 Use a second terminal emulator for cava and set the font size to 1.
 Warning, can cause high CPU usage and latency if the terminal window is too large!